trpl-A/Web_generic_bootstrap_sass/README.md

 - Creator:      trpl-A
 - Started:      02.05.23
 - Updated:      28.09.23
-- Status:       > COMPLETE
+- Status:
+    * work-in-progress
-                > connected to github? yes
+    * connected to github? yes
-                > using git? yes
+    * using git? yes
 ---

 ## More notes